 - Get to know the controls of the boat by heart.
 Knowledge gives you the confidence to get going.
 A laser dinghy may look small but not knowing how a boom vang or the cunningham works may cause you to make the wrong turns.

-Remember your Boy Scout skills.
+- Remember your Boy Scout skills.
 Knot tying is one of the skills I most appreciate in scouting.
-If you have missed learning this in grade school, now is the time to harness you bowline and figure 8 knots to perfection.
+If you have missed learning this in grade school, now is the time to harness your bowline and figure 8 knots to perfection.

-Sailors speak in a language like only they can understand because for us, a sailing experience is something beyond words can perfectly describe.
-We sailors would attest that the excitement of sailing far outweighs the challenges of learning.
+Sailors speak in a language that only they can understand because, for us, a sailing experience is something beyond words can perfectly describe.
+Sailors attest that the excitement of sailing far outweighs the challenges of learning.
 The feel of the wind and the confidence that we are able to navigate the waters with it brings so much fulfillment and joy.
-Your consciousness is filled by the rushing of the waters underneath, the stillness of nature and the peace it provides.
+Your consciousness is filled by the rushing of the waters underneath, the stillness of nature, and the peace it provides.